quack1/pelican_auto_tweet/README.md

 - `pelican_auto_tweet.py`
 - `pelican_tweet_summary.py`

-The first one is usefull to automatically post a tweet on Twitter for the latest blog post.
+The first one is useful to automatically post a tweet on Twitter for the latest blog post.
 As Pelican is text-based and often used with Git, this script makes use of Git logs to find new posts.
 More details are given below.

 The second script posts a tweet on Twitter for each article posted on the blog in the last 7 days.
 Like the previous script, I give some details below.